Process Console Concepts

-You can add or remove users from runtime roles used in the process instance on the Runtime Users tab.
+You can add or remove users from runtime roles used in the process request on the Runtime Users tab.

-You may want to relaunch a process instance if, for example, an error occurred which is now fixed, or you have updated your process instance.
+You may want to relaunch a process request if, for example, an error occurred which is now fixed, or you have updated your process request.

-Consider the following process instance which has failed because the third-party system required by the final connector activity was unavailable when the call was made.
+Consider the following process request which has failed because the third-party system required by the final connector activity was unavailable when the call was made.

-When the third-party system becomes available, you can relaunch this process instance and attempt the failed step again.
+When the third-party system becomes available, you can relaunch this process request and attempt the failed step again.
 For this purpose, proceed as follows:

-Unlock the instance using Unlock in the toolbar.
+- Unlock the request using Unlock in the toolbar.

 Usually when a process step is executed the following steps are taken: evaluate the input variables, trigger the activity (email, connector, subprocess, or manual activity), and evaluate the output variables.

-You have the choice of either keeping the current overall status for the process instance or setting it to Paused.
-Keeping the current status means that the instance will not be relaunched.
+You have the choice of either keeping the current overall status for the process request or setting it to Paused.
+Keeping the current status means that the request will not be relaunched.
 This is useful if you have only made changes to variables and/or runtime users.
-Setting the status to Paused prepares the instance to be relaunched.
+Setting the status to Paused prepares the request to be relaunched.